Yet another expenditure record

 When finished, the Russian World Cup stadia will exacerbate another problem: overcapacity.
 Stadium construction for the event will increase the number of stadium seats in Russia by nearly half a million.
 This is more than one-third of the capacity that existed in the country at the time of the bid in 2010.
 Yet, most Russian football stadia are already too large for the crowds they draw.
 The 15 clubs in the premier league use about 60% of their stadium capacities.
 Moreover, going to football matches is not a widespread pastime in Russia, compared to other countries.
 No more than 0.14% of the population go to see Premier League games.
 The average number of fans per game is just under 12,000.
 These attendance figures place Russia at the bottom of the table of the larger countries in Europe.
 The demand for football tickets has not grown since the early 2000s, despite increasing disposable income.
 These factors make it unlikely that the investment into stadia is going to provide economic returns, raising the spectre of white elephants.
 Indeed, neither private investors nor clubs have not come forward to fund the stadium construction.
 This disinterest from the private sector has forced the Russian state to dig into the federal budget for construction costs – just like in Brazil and South Africa.

 Some of the outcomes of this building spree are nothing short of Kafkaesque.
-The Central Stadium in Ekaterinburg was built in 1957 in Stalinist neoclassicist style and re-opened after an $82 million renovation in 2011, just after the World Cup had been awarded to Russia.
+The Central Stadium in Ekaterinburg was built in 1957 in Stalinist neoclassicism style and re-opened after an $82 million renovation in 2011, just after the World Cup had been awarded to Russia.
 It is now slated to close again for upgrading for the World Cup.
 The projected bill: almost half a billion US dollars (Table 1).
 In the course of the renovation, the seating capacity will expand from 27,000 to 44,000, which is far higher than forecasts for future attendance.
 Since opposition candidate Evgeniy Roizman became mayor of Ekaterinburg in 2013 and ousted the incumbent from United Russia, the debate has become more heated.
-He has fuelled controversies over whether it would be cheaper and less detrimental to the protected architecture to build a new stadium rather than revamp the existing one.
+He has fueled controversies over whether it would be cheaper and less detrimental to the protected architecture to build a new stadium rather than revamp the existing one.
 Roizman is even skeptical of Ekaterinburg hosting the World Cup at all: “I don’t know if it’s worth spending 12 to 15 billion [$390 to $490 million] for four games in Ekaterinburg.
 I wouldn’t hurry to open the city budget to fund an enormous international event that the city might not be interested in.”
+If you want to know more, always feel free to contact us.

 While the inefficient allocation of resources will be welcome for the elites who have a stake in the event, it also increases pressure on the state budget.
 The economic outlook for Russia is bleak following the crisis in Ukraine, with growth forecasts a mere 0.2% for 2014, capital flight as high as during the 2008 financial crisis and a recent downgrade of the credit rating to just above junk bond status.
 The Russian state can ill-afford another extravaganza of the magnitude of the Sochi Games.
 For Putin, this dilemma will cause headaches.